 - Double-Meaning Title: There's the literal "Quarantine" caused by the pandemic, and then there's the existence of a vast galactic empire that has put Earth in "quarantine" until they're naturally advanced enough to interact with other sentient life.
 There is even the Circular area that Gabriel is initially Quarantined in.

 - Hostile Show Takeover: The majority of segments are from the POV of a single character, but Teng interrupts Alla towards the end of Segment 5 to put Gabriel down.

 - Humanity on Trial: If Teng is bargaining for the cure in the end, her constant antagonism has made Gabriel question whether or not her people deserve any help.

 - Humanoid Aliens: Gabriel, with two arms, two legs, and human-like posture despite a radically different head.

 - Multiple Endings: There are eight, including:

-- If Teng dodged the attack, she can either negotiate Gabriel's freedom for the tailor-phage, or just stun them and leave them at the mercy of the Order.
+- If Teng dodged the attack, she can either negotiate Gabriel's freedom for the tailor-phage, lets them leave with the cure while insisting humanity can take care of itself, or just stun them and take the cure while leaving them at the mercy of The Order.

 - If neither Marc nor Alla deactivated the restraint, then Teng's stun will destroy Gabriel's research.
 Marc can then choose whether or not to let Gabriel help the Teks along to inhabit the Earth after humanity's extinction.